About Databases¶

 Delete pick-list¶

 A pick-list may be deleted.
-This will disable any selection options in the Visual Query Editor.
+This will disable any selection options in the visual Query Editor.

 To delete a pick-list

-In the second step (after the SQL vs. passthrough step), de-select the checkbox in the Pick-list column in the row for which a picklist is to be deleted.
+De-select the checkbox in the Pick-list column in the row for which a picklist is to be deleted.

 Click Save.